ad1mt/Multi-Word-Int/README.md

 Written purely in Pascal to be portable and reliable (no assembly or C language code).

 Changes in this version:
-- speedups in subtraction function
+- subtraction function runs faster
 - bug fixes